Topzle Topzle

 Acute motor axonal neuropathy (AMAN)

-Isolated muscle weakness without sensory symptoms in less than 10%; cranial nerve involvement uncommon
+Isolated muscle weakness without sensory symptoms occurs in less than 10%; cranial nerve involvement is uncommon

 Axonal polyneuropathy, normal sensory action potential